whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 Connect the usb to the right hand and your computer and you should be all set!

+## Using the Sparkfun pro micro USB-C controllers
+When using the sparkfun pro micro usb-c controllers you will need to break the VCC bridge on the back of slave/left hand controller.
+As shown in the image below.
+![alt left and right hand controllers][left-right-controllers]

+When you need to update the firmware on the slave/left hand controller, you will need to jump the 5v and RAW pins prior to connecting the usb cable.

+Remember to load the firmware on these sparkfun controllers, you need to press the reset button twice.
+Refer to sparkfuns documentation for more details.

 ## Features
 - OLED support added thanks to the help of drasha's transport.